How Often Should a Cat Go to the Veterinarian?

 - Loss of litter box training

-A visit with your vet is a chance to talk about all aspects of your pet’s health.
+A vet visit with your cat is a chance to talk about all aspects of your pet’s health.
 Jot down a list before you go and include notes on any unusual changes noticed, including behaviour, diet, or appearance.
 A list will help you to make the most of your visit!

 Dogs and cats get a lot of benefit from an annual physical exam by a veterinarian.
 This visit with the doctor is a preventive step that is important in a long and healthy life.
 Regular exams may also catch early warning signs of before health conditions become apparent to you.